-She is a frequent international speaker on business, innovation, and social media at such diverse conferences as South by Southwest, The Mashable Social Good, BlogWorld, Personal Democracy Forum, and United Nations events.
+She is a frequent international speaker on business, innovation, and social media at such diverse conferences as South by Southwest, The Mashable Social Good Summit, BlogWorld, Personal Democracy Forum, and United Nations events.
 (Go here for a list of her past and upcoming speaking engagements.)

 Claire holds an MBA from Oxford University, where she was a Skoll Foundation Scholar for Social Entrepreneurship, and has a BA and an MA in Anthropology from Stanford University.

 She is the co-founder of Hope Runs, a non-profit organization operating in AIDS orphanages in Kenya.
 Claire also owns Saving Money Media, a six-year old network of websites that help families live better on less.

 Learn more about Claire in these articles: